MatthewSmith23/Portfolio/README.md

 Deployed Link to my portfolio ----> https://matthewsmith23.github.io/Portfolio/ <----

 The portfolio has the following :

--Home
+-Home:

   Information about what I do

--Education
+-Education:

   My schooling over the years

   Degrees/Certificates

--Experience
+-Experience:

   Including my work, internships and volunteerships

--Projects
+-Projects:

   Some of my top projects

   Linked my github to show the rest of my repos

--Contact Me
+-Contact Me:

   All of my social media links

   Resume attached --> https://docs.google.com/document/d/1kK3Euw6zOCExEUr4K97wt1RIJ9G9CelYN__7CvBDim0/edit?usp=sharing